How To Get To Amorgos Island In Greece

 Visit the main town in Amorgos

-Santorini is only 1 hour and 15 minutes away from Amorgos, on the high speed ferry.
-Similarly, the trip between Mykonos and Amorgos is just over a couple of hours.
+It only takes 1 hour 15 minutes to get to Amorgos from Santorini on the SeaJet, and tickets start at 77.70.
+Similarly, the trip from Mykonos to Amorgos is just a couple of hours, and prices start at 89.70.

 Island hopping from Amorgos

 Amorgos is a fantastic destination to include in a Greek island-hopping itinerary.
-Apart from the islands mentioned above, it is also connected to a few more of the Cyclades, like Sifnos, Serifos, Ios and Folegandros.
+Apart from the islands mentioned above, there are direct connections to a few more of the Cyclades, like Folegandros, Syros and Sifnos.

 Famous Olympia shipwreck in Amorgos

-Finally, there are less frequent connections between Amorgos and some of the Dodecanese islands, like Astypalea, Patmos, Leros and Kos.
-If you wanted to explore more than one island groups in Greece, here’s your chance!
+On some days, there are also connections to Astypalea, Patmos, Leros and Kos in the Dodecanese.
+If you wanted to explore more than one island groups in Greece, this is a good opportunity.

-The legendary “Express Skopelitis” boat runs the route between Amorgos, Naxos and the Small Cyclades on a daily basis.
+At this point, I need to mention a very special ferry, the legendary “Express Skopelitis”, which runs the route between Amorgos, Naxos and the Small Cyclades on a daily basis.
 It reaches both Katapola and Aegiali Amorgos, before it sets off for its itinerary around the small archipelago.

 Express Skopelitis sailing past Agios Pavlos beach in Amorgos